Independence is priceless; we make it affordable

-Currently, the interest rate is based on the prime lending rate in effect on the date of the loan closing.
-These rates are subject to change, so you will need to ask for the current rate.
-However, the rate in effect at the time your loan is approved is fixed for the duration of the loan.
+Currently our interest rate is 4.5%.
+The rate in effect at the time your loan is approved is fixed for the duration of the loan.

-Loan documents (Security Agreement, Disclosure Statement, Direct Debit Agreement and Promissory Note) will be provided to the borrower(s) by our lending institution at the time of the loan closing.
+Loan documents (Membership Application, Authorization Agreements for Direct Payments, Agreement and Consent to Electronic Delivery of Information) will be provided to the borrower(s) by our lending institution at the time of the loan closing.
 You should review the loan terms carefully before signing the documents.
-A check for the amount of the loan will be made payable to the borrower or a direct deposit into the borrower’s bank account will be given to the borrower following the signing of the loan documents.
+Generally, a check for the amount of the loan made payable to the vendor will be given to the borrower following the signing of the loan documents.

 It is possible that funding for your assistive technology device may be available through other sources such as state agencies, private insurance companies, school districts or other private organizations.
 AzLAT does not want consumers to take out loans unnecessarily and we will work with you to explore other funding options.